Signaturgruppen-A-S/privilege-management-docs/Introduction.md

 ## Privileges API

-The privileges API implements the full functionality of the Nets eID Broker Privilege Management ecosystem and can be used by all roles of the integration as a compliment or replacement for using the web-interface.
+The privileges API implements the full functionality of the Signaturgruppen Privilege Management ecosystem and can be used by all roles of the integration as a compliment or replacement for using the web-interface.

 Getting runtime privileges for end-users can only be achieved using the API.